 A high-level encryption key, which is the highest key in the hierarchy that protects your data, also called a master key, should be stored and used in a secure way.

 This is when KMS solves the chicken and egg problem by enabling users to securely supply the secret that protects the other secrets.
 Creating and managing keys (symmetric and asymmetric) is the primary use case of AWS KMS.

 These keys can be used across AWS services and they're also accessible using the AWS SDK to be used within the developer code (programmatically).
 It is also possible to import symmetric key material to be used within AWS and its services.
 However, AWS does not support importing asymmetric keys yet.

 Defining and managing Identity and Access Management (IAM) users and roles is another important use case of KMS.
-AWS facilitates defining privileges applicable to each of these users and roles with regards to managing keys.
+AWS facilitates defining privileges applicable to each of these users and roles with regard to managing keys.

 AWS makes rotating keys very convenient by automating it on an annual basis and not requiring users to re-save each of their resources.
 Old keys will still be available until they are manually deleted.
-It is also possible to disable and re-enable keys, and delete them.
+It is also possible to disable and re-enable keys and delete them.

 Features of AWS KMS

 Centralized Key Management (CKM)